bramses/commonplace-bot/README.md

 On the other end of the spectrum, you have services like Google that serve as a psuedo-library of sorts.
 Google is a database of all books (all information , really), but it is not curated.
 The information has no context and outside of surfacing with the same PageRank algorithm that Google uses for all of its search results, there is no way to know what information is more relevant to you than others.
 In other words, Google will eat anything it can crawl, without any care as to why one document may be better than another.
 All the curation is applied at runtime, and simply sorted by the context of the search query.

+A bookshelf serves as a personal library, and over an individual's lifetime, evolves alongside the interests and curiosities of the reader.
+Books are lent to family and friends, the collection is curated at a level where book handouts are done for one person at a time.
+Keep this in mind as this will be important later.

 #### Computer Science

 While libraries and books have been around for centuries, computer science is a much newer field.
 Computer science is a field that is only a few decades old, still in its infancy, but is directly related to the tradition of books and libraries.
 Why?
 Computer science is the study of information, and how to manipulate it -- using computers.
 This is quite convenient, because books are a form of information, and libraries are a form of information storage!